i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

   // Send pop to the consumer.
 The PoP includes the secret to decrypt the cipherblock; although the consumer could also get the secret from the smart contract
   ...

+  // It is desired to send a signed resolution about the completeness of the protocol by a trusted third party (the CRS), so generate a verification Request as: verificationRequest = await npProvider.generateVerificationRequest()

+  // Send the verificationRequest to the CRS and receive a signed resolution.
+The resolution can be decoded/verified as: const { payload, signer } = await _pkg.ConflictResolution.verifyResolution<_pkg.VerificationResolutionPayload>(resolution, crs.jwkPair.publicJwk) if (payload.resolution === 'completed') {
+    // is a valid proof of completeness signed by signer (the public JWK) }
 )
 nrp()
 ```